Title: | Estimation of Model-Based Predictions, Contrasts and Means |

 A numeric vector. |

-Vector of zero crossings.
+Vector of zero crossings or points of inversion.

 Based on the uniroot.all